 Publications & Speaking Engagements

-- Essential Contracts in a Real Estate Transaction and Open House Updates - August 2020 - Presentation for North San Diego County Association of REALTORS® (Upcoming)
+- Essential Contracts in a Real Estate Transaction and Open House Updates (Part I) - August 2020 - Webinar for North San Diego County Association of REALTORS®

-- Litigation Avoidance - August 2020 – Presentation for Pacific Southwest Association of REALTORS® (Upcoming)
+- Litigation Avoidance - August 2020 – Webinar for Pacific Southwest Association of REALTORS®

-- Selling Real Estate Virtually – April 2020 – Presentation for Pacific Southwest Association of REALTORS®
+- Selling Real Estate Virtually – April 2020 – Webinar for Pacific Southwest Association of REALTORS®

-- Legal Update for COVID-19 – April 2020 – Presentation for North San Diego County Association of REALTORS®
+- Legal Update for COVID-19 – April 2020 – Webinar for North San Diego County Association of REALTORS®

 - Red Flags in Real Estate Transactions – January 2020 – Presentation at the Pacific Southwest Association of REALTORS®